0xSero/partisia-docs/docs/smart-contracts/pbc-as-second-layer/how-to-create-your-own-second-layer-solution.md

 ### PBC private voting contract

-Explaining how the ZK computation in `src/zk_compute.rs` and how all the hooks in `src/contract.rs` works are beyond the scope of this walkthrough.
+Explaining how the ZK computation in `src/zk_compute.rs` and how all the hooks in `src/contract.rs` works are beyond the scope of this walk-through.
 We urge you to read the contract yourself carefully, and refer to [this page](../zk-smart-contracts/zk-rust-language-zkrust.md) for understanding the ZK computation and [this page](../zk-smart-contracts/zk-smart-contracts.md) for the smart contract.